 It’s important to note, as ever, that Prince had a talent for self-aggrandizement, and that “(Sex) Machine” was likely quite a bit tamer than he would have wanted to admit– especially while on the promotion circuit for his genuinely filthy 1980 album Dirty Mind.
 But it seemed to have been unpalatable to mainstream audiences for at least one other reason.
 Prince’s cousin-in-law Linster “Pepé” Willie, an aspiring musician and songwriter brought in to give Grand Central some pointers in 1974, recently told Rolling Stone about the first time he heard the track: “It was a really, really good song, but it lasted for 10 minutes.
 And I said, ‘Wow, that’s a nice song, but for it to be on the radio, you have to use a certain formula’” (Grow 2016).

 Willie’s involvement with Grand Central came soon after a period of transition.
 First, the group expanded, adding André’s younger sister Linda on keyboards and neighborhood friends Terry Jackson and William Doughty on percussion.
-Then, for reasons that are uncertain, but likely adolescent in nature (André remembers an unspecified “falling out”; other sources report that Smith was spending too much of his free time on football practice), Charles was forced out of the group sometime in 1974.
+Then, for reasons that are uncertain, but likely adolescent in nature (André remembers an unspecified “falling out”; other sources claim Smith was spending too much of his free time on football practice), Charles was forced out of the group sometime in 1974.
 The passive-aggressive manner in which he was dismissed, as we’ll later see, wasn’t far removed from future firings in the Prince camp: Smith just showed up at rehearsal one day to find his drums pushed to the side, with someone else’s in their place.
 “I said, ‘Who sold me out?’” he later told Per Nilsen.
 “Everybody said, ‘Prince did!’
 But he said, ‘It wasn’t just me.
 André too!’
 I think they were all so glad to still be in the group that they all went along with it” (Nilsen 1999 24).

 Charles’ replacement was Morris Day, who attended Central High School in the class above André and Prince and had, per André, been trying to get into the group for a while: “Morris would always come to me and say, ‘Man, I’m a drummer and want to play in your band.
 I can play.’
 I’m like, ‘Dude, we have a drummer.’
 We’d do a gig and I’d see Morris on the side.
 ‘Man, can I play in your band?’”
 Finally, André gave him a chance: “he put on Tower of Power’s ‘What is Hip’ and played it lick for lick.
 Completely blew me away.
 He was left-handed and I’d never heard anybody play like that ever.
 I’m like, ‘Oh shit, you’re in’” (Cymone 2016).
 Along with the upgrade in musical chops, Morris brought to Grand Central a white Fender Telecaster bass and his mother, LaVonne Daugherty, who André remembers as a “gorgeous” Pam Grier type with some show business connections and a desire to manage the group.
 Around this time, they renamed themselves “Grand Central Corporation”–an apparent, if slightly on-the-nose reflection of their new professionalism.